mc2-project/mc2/docs/python/usage.rst

 Remote Attestation
 ------------------
-Before using MC:sup:`2` compute services, you'll want to attest the MC:sup:`2` cluster in the cloud to authenticate all the enclaves and to ensure that the expected code has been properly loaded into each enclave.
+Before using MC\ :sup:`2` compute services, you'll want to attest the MC\ :sup:`2` cluster in the cloud to authenticate all the enclaves and to ensure that the expected code has been properly loaded into each enclave.
 Attestation parameters, e.g. what values to check, are specified during :doc:`configuration <../config>`.
-MC:sup:`2` Client will retrieve these parameters under the hood and attest accordingly.
+MC\ :sup:`2` Client will retrieve these parameters under the hood and attest accordingly.

 .. code-block:: python